Trump tells UN to hold China accountable for coronavirus pandemic

 He also contrasted China’s handling with that of America, who he said is leading the charge to find a vaccine and end the pandemic.

+"We pioneered lifesaving treatments, reducing our fatality rate 85 percent since April.
+Thanks to our efforts, three vaccines are in the final stage of clinical trials," he said.
+"We are mass-producing them in advance so they can be delivered immediately.
+Upon arrival, we will distribute the vaccine."

 Beyond the pandemic, he also called on the U.N. and others to focus on the “real problems” in the world and stop criticizing America on issues such as the environment.
-He said China's carbon emissions are twice as high as the U.S.' and accused it of dumping plastic into the ocean.
+He said China's carbon emissions are twice as high as the U.S.' and accused it of dumping tons of plastic into the ocean and overfishing.

 “Those who attack America’s exceptional environmental record while ignoring China’s rampant pollution are not interested in the environment,” he said.
 “They only want to punish America.
-And I will not stand for it.”
+And I will not stand for it.

 "If the United Nations is to be an effective organization, it must focus on the real problems of the world.
 This includes terrorism, the oppression of women, forced labor, drug trafficking, human and sex trafficking, religious persecution and the ethnic cleansing of religious minorities," he said.